 As children, we tend not to worry about our teeth all that much.
 We automatically assume that they’ll take care of themselves.
+The most we ever think about our teeth is if our parents make us get braces, something we often only come to fully appreciate later in life.
 However, as adults, teeth are a whole different cup of tea.
 We have to deal with cavities.
 We have to deal with toothaches.
 We have to worry about clenching our teeth at night so that our molars end up getting ground down.

 There are lots of different easy and intelligent pieces of advice to follow.
 First of all, you can adjust how you bite and chew to have healthier teeth.
 As this will probably be an entirely new habit, it’s just a matter of you replacing one way of doing things with another.
 Next, we should avoid certain foods to stay away from the worst effect of tooth decay.
 And lastly, no part of smoking or drinking alcohol is good for our teeth or any other part of our lives when done in excess.